Many-electron systems with fractional electron number and spin: exact properties above and below the equilibrium total spin value: Theory

 We note the striking difference between weights obtained for maximal entropy and those obtained for minimal $\Delta S_z$~\cite{GoshenKraisler24}, as shown in Fig.~\ref{fig:C__1} (right).
 In the maximal entropy case, the weights are nonzero everywhere, except the edges.
 This is in contrast to the case of only two weights being nonzero for a given value of $M_\tot$, corresponding to a gradual transition from $\ket{\Psi_{N_0,-1}}$ to $\ket{\Psi_{N_0,0}}$ and then from $\ket{\Psi_{N_0,0}}$ to $\ket{\Psi_{N_0,1}}$.
 The difference between the weights in the above mentioned two scenarios is also reflected in the graphs for the entropy $\mathscr{S}$ and for the spin deviation $\Delta S_z$ (Fig.~\ref{fig:C__2}).
 Thus, choice of different approaches to remove ambiguity leads to substantially different results

 Throughout this work, we neglect any internal degeneracy of the pure ground states at each $(N,M)$, as it does not meaningfully change our conclusions regarding the ensemble ground state.
 We now emphasize that our results regarding the maximum entropy ensemble in particular, are not complicated by the addition of this degeneracy.
 We discuss this scenario in detail in Sec.~V of the SM, showing that in order to maximize the entropy, the total statistical weights of each $(N,M)$ point must still be those determined by Eqs.~\eqref{eq:Smax_Mtot_condition} and \eqref{eq:maxS_lambdas}.
 At each point $(N,M)$, all degenerate pure states are then given equal weights.
+Note that within KS-DFT, the choice of ensembles with equal weights was shown to have advantageous properties in the design of approximations~\cite{Gould_Ensemblization26}.